 TIP #3: Choose Flowy Drapes and Hang them Wide

 Finally, finish off the look with some white curtains.
-We typically go with these ones from Ikea because the price is right.
+We typically go with these ones because the price is right.
 But any white curtains with a nice weight to them will do.
 If you want to make them blackout (like we did in the Lowe’s room) then you can check out this tutorial from Casey’s master bedroom.